 Diana concentrates on mass tort, product liability and commercial litigation.

-Diana has extensive experience in conducting complex discovery and counseling clients about electronic discovery and information governance issues.
-She has led liability discovery efforts in the September 11th, American Airlines Flight 587 and Colgan Flight 3407 multi-district litigations and participated in the development of computer assisted document review tools.
-Most recently, Diana participated in obtaining a summary judgment dismissal for a major ship manufacturer in product liability litigation (SDNY), participated in securing the settlement of a contentious dispute between a foreign air carrier and its U.S. general sales agent, led discovery efforts in product liability litigation against a foreign aircraft manufacturer and provided advice regarding privacy rights associated with the operation of unmanned aerial systems.
+Diana has a strong understanding of and interest in the application of technology to the litigation process.
+She has extensive experience in conducting complex discovery and counseling clients about electronic discovery and information governance issues.
+Diana led discovery efforts in the September 11th, American Airlines Flight 587 and Colgan Flight 3407 multi-district litigations and participated in the development of computer assisted document review tools.

 Newsletters and Bulletins